National Art Museum of Azerbaijan: History

 In 1936, the Council of People's Commissars of Azerbaijan SSR decided to separate the Art department from the Azerbaijan State Museum and organized it as an independent museum.
 Expeditions provided the museum with the first exhibits.
 In addition, other exhibits were purchased.
 The opening ceremony of the museum's first exhibition was organized in 1937 and in 1951, the museum moved to the Baroque-style De Bour mansion built at the end of the 19th century.

 In July 1993, various artworks had been stolen from the museum and were later retrieved.

 In 2006, the building was thoroughly reconstructed and the opening of a new exhibition took place in 2009.
-In 2011, the museum was declared to be of first National and then European Museum Standard (EUMS), meeting international standards and criteria, as appropriate for a museum and implying high quality museum services and professional experience; this was by unanimous decision of the Council of Directors of the European Economic Chamber of Trade, Commerce and Industry – EEIG - located in Brussels.
+In 2011, the museum was declared to be of first National and then European Museum Standard (EUMS), meeting international standards and criteria, as appropriate for a museum and implying high-quality museum services and professional experience; this was by unanimous decision of the Council of Directors of the European Economic Chamber of Trade, Commerce and Industry – EEIG - located in Brussels.
 In May 2022, on International Museum Day, the Museum held a multimedia Museum Night as part of a strategic partnership with the UN to promote sustainable development.

 There are approximately 9,000 scientific books and monographs, catalogues, albums and other professional literature in the library of the museum.
-There is also a rare books collection of old publications.
+There is also a rare book collection of old publications.